Skip to main contentArrow Right

 Fig: Social login provider breakdown

-This ecosystem effect becomes even more pronounced when we look at device usage.
+This effect is amplified on mobile.
 Our data shows mobile representing 37.8% of logins, with desktop at 29.2%.
-This tracks closely with data from eMarketer, which indicates 44.6% of all US retail originates from mobile devices.
+This tracks closely with data from eMarketer, which indicates 44.6% of all U.S. retail originates from mobile devices.
 For mobile-first applications, social login is practically essential because users already struggle with traditional password entry on small screens.

 As Wharton marketing professor Ron Berman puts it, “Because screens are small, the larger the hassle it is to purchase, the lower the purchase propensity on mobile phones.”
-Every barrier, no matter how small, represents an obstacle to conversion on mobile devices.
-But when users are already authenticated with their device's native ecosystem (Google for Android, Apple for iOS), social login removes this friction entirely.
+Every barrier, no matter how small, hurts mobile conversions.
+But when users are already authenticated with their device's ecosystem, social login removes this friction entirely.

 Google One Tap-1